Pictou: Education

 Pictou Academy is the town's high school and was founded in 1803 by Dr. Thomas McCulloch, who was travelling to his new clergy posting on Prince Edward Island.
 He was convinced to stay the winter and ended up remaining in Pictou for much longer.
-Disappointed by the lack of education among Pictonians, Dr. McCulloch decided to start a "college".
-There was considerable argument between Dr. Thomas McCulloch and Nova Scotia's provincial government for funding however it finally became a reality in 1816 when the Pictou Academy was incorporated.
-The province of Nova Scotia would not let it be named a "college," as such, but it was a school of higher education (senior matriculation) which was open to people of every race and denomination.
+Disappointed by the lack of education among Pictonians, McCulloch decided to start a school.
+There was considerable argument between McCulloch and Nova Scotia's provincial government for funding, however it finally became a reality in 1816 when the Pictou Academy was incorporated.
+The province of Nova Scotia would not let it be named a college, but it was a school of higher education (senior matriculation) which was open to people of every race and denomination.

 Between 1816 and the present, Pictou Academy has been in four separate buildings.
 The school was moved from its original building to a new site, while the second and third buildings both burned down.
 There were Academy graduates from every year since it was incorporated, excluding the years between several of its different buildings.

-At the start of the school year of 2003–2004, all high schools in Pictou County were closed, and their students began to go to the two new "superschools", Northumberland Regional High School, and North Nova Education Centre, for their education.
+At the start of the 2003–2004 school year, all high schools in Pictou County were closed, and their students began going to two new schools, Northumberland Regional High School and North Nova Education Centre.
 The only exception to this is Pictou Academy, which continues to operate.

-The town operates a small library and C@P site.
+The town operates a small library and a Community Access Program site.